ChargePi/ChargePi-go/docs/client/configuration.md

 - client current and target version for tracking updates,
 - display and input hardware settings for LCD, RFID/NFC reader and LEDs.

-The settings file can be in YAML or JSON format.
+The settings file is supported in YAML or JSON format.

 The table represents attributes, their values and descriptions that require more attention and might not be self-explanatory.
-Some examples can have multiple possible values, if any are empty, they will be treated as disabled or might not work properly.
+Some attributes can have multiple possible values, if any are empty, they will be treated as disabled or might not work properly.

 | Attribute| Description |Possible values |